ParikhKadam/hack-the-box/_posts/2020-1-15-Hack The Box Safe Write Up.md

 ![](https://raw.githubusercontent.com/Cnw311/hack-the-box/gh-pages/assets/Hack%20the%20box%20machines%20images/safe/pattern_offset2.png)

-In here we  can see that rbp register contains bbbbbbbb and it shows that This  offset to can control RIP with 120 bytes + 8 bytes:-)
+In here we  can see that rbp register contains bbbbbbbb and it shows that This  offset  can control RIP with 120 bytes + 8 bytes:-)

 ![](https://raw.githubusercontent.com/Cnw311/hack-the-box/gh-pages/assets/Hack%20the%20box%20machines%20images/safe/rbp_registers.png)